 Seven potential resources within the project limits were evaluated.
 Summaries for these resources are provided in the following paragraphs.
-Pending the conclusion of coordination, full documentation including maps, figures and final FDOT determinations will be provided in the Cultural Resources Attachment.

 The Crescent Beach Family Park (1100 Estero Boulevard) is a 2.2-acre public recreational park within the Town of Fort Myers Beach.
-The park property was purchased by Lee County in 2010 and is managed by Lee County Parks and Recreation.
+The park property was purchased by Lee County in 2010 and is managed by Lee County Parks and Recreation (i.e., official with jurisdiction).
 The park sits at the foot of the Matanzas Pass Bridge on the south side of Estero Boulevard along a 400-foot stretch of beach.
 The property is used for outdoor recreation and beach access by the public.

 The northern half of the park property contains three covered picnic areas with two picnic tables/benches each, a pervious walking path and decorative landscaping consisting of shell/rock, numerous palm trees, shrubs, ferns and bunch grasses served by a sprinkler irrigation system.
 The eastern portion of the park contains a parking area with two designated handicap parking spaces, one parking space dedicated for County/police vehicles and two portable restrooms.
 The southern half of the park is predominantly open space with beach sand, including two sand volleyball courts.
-There are four beach access points at the park's southern border (including one ADA-accessible ramp), one bicycle rack and various trash and recycling receptacles throughout the park.
+There are four beach access points at the park's southern border (including one ADA-accessible ramp), one bicycle rack and there are various trash and recycling receptacles throughout the park.
+Based on the amenities present, FDOT District One presumed the significance of the Crescent Beach Family Park.

 Associated with the proposed Seafarer's Alternative improvements at Estero Blvd. and Fifth Street, a new bus bay is proposed within the SR 865 right-of-way to service LeeTran Route 400 (Beach Park & Ride/Lovers Key).
 This bus bay will require the relocation of the existing 12-foot sidewalk, roadway lighting, park signage, landscaping and irrigation along the south side of the roadway.
 With the reconfiguration of the Estero Boulevard/Fifth Street intersection, the proposed improvements will impact approximately 0.14 acres within the northern fringe of Crescent Beach Family Park.
 The improvements will require the removal and relocation of existing landscaping (approximately 23 palm trees and several miscellaneous shrubs, ferns and bunch grasses) and sprinkler irrigation systems along the northern edge of the park.
-Although this impact footprint comprises approximately 6.4% of the park's total acreage, the amenities or portions of amenities impacted are not significant to the overall public recreational use/enjoyment of the overall park property.
-Given the urban setting of the corridor in which the park is located, there are no significant impacts to the aesthetics or viewshed associated with the park property.
+Although this impact footprint comprises approximately 6.4% of the park's total acreage, the features impacted are not significant to the public recreational use/enjoyment of the overall park property.
+Given the urban setting of the corridor in which the park is located, there are no significant impacts to the aesthetics or viewshed associated with the impacted portion of the park property.
 Significant highway traffic noise impacts were not identified at/within this park.